wilcoxen-courses/e120-hello/README.md

     1. Uses the print command three times to write the following lines to the
-    file: `# Hello, World!`, a blank line, and a line with "Author:" followed by a space and the `author` string surrounded by Markdown's italics notation.
+    file: `# Hello, World!`, a blank line, and a line with "Author:" followed by a space and the `author` string surrounded by Markdown's italics notation;
     1. Closes the file.

 1. When `hello2_file.py` is working properly, it should produce output similar to `example.md`.

-1. Commit the finished versions of `hello2_file.py` and `hello2_file.md` to the repository.
+Once you're happy with it, commit the finished versions of `hello2_file.py` and `hello2_file.md` to the repository.

 ### Submitting